pozil/lws-fullcalendar-test/README.md

 Enable **Locker Web Security (beta)** in Setup > Session Settings

 Refresh the Lightning tab with the test component.
-Notice that the component still doesn't work and there's no error in the browser console.
+Notice that the component still doesn't work and there's a CSP error.

 ![LWS error](gfx/lws-error.png)